patchshorts/cgodwin.io/src/posts/enhancing-informed-entrepreneurship-through-generative-ai-powered-bvr.md

   - '10x'
   - 'Undercover Billionaire'
 ---
-# Enhancing Informed Entrepreneurship Through Generative AI-Powered Business Viability Analysis
+# Enhancing Small Business Entrepreneurship with AI-Powered Business Analysis

-So we start with a loose [specification](./fun-with-gen-ai)... that was part 1, thus this is part 2.
+Part I [specification](./fun-with-gen-ai)... that was part 1, this is part 2.

 ### Business Need Statement